 Currently, a landlord may terminate a tenancy agreement and obtain possession of a property by serving on the tenants a notice under Section 21 Housing Act 1988.
 The Section 21 Notice itself is called Form 6A.

 It’s often called a “no fault” eviction notice, as the landlord doesn’t need to give a reason for seeking possession of the property and terminating the tenancy.

-It’s by far the most common way to evict tenants in England because it’s relatively straightforward to do.
+It’s currently by far the most common way to evict tenants in England because it’s relatively straightforward to do.
 Government figures estimate that 2/3 of evictions currently use this method when they’re seeking possession.
 However, it’s due to be abolished after the Renters Reform Bill comes into force.

 Section 21 notices at a glance